 Seamless Collaboration – Share your SharePoint Online reports with the click of a button

 With CardioLog Analytics, you can share your SharePoint online reports easily with your team.
 Whether you’re using our On-Prem or SaaS solution, sharing powerful SharePoint Online insights is as easy as 1,2,3.
-You can share your reports with team members, senior management, administrators, site owners and more.
+You can share your reports with team members, senior management, administrators, site owners, and more.
 You can even embed your reports on SharePoint Online with a secure link.
-Enterprise collaboration is made easy with the multitude of sharing options, which include sharing by email, exporting to pdf or csv, creating a web part or even through a distribution list.
+Enterprise collaboration is made easy with the multitude of sharing options, which include sharing by email, exporting to PDF or CSV, and creating a web part or distribution list.
 By scheduling your SharePoint Online reports to be sent, you can ensure that your reports are reaching the right recipients at the right times.
-Whether it’s every day, week, month, or quarter – your reports will be delivered without worry.
+Whether it’s every day, week, month, or quarter, your reports will be delivered without worry.

-Manage your SharePoint Online/Office 365 Migration with Analytics
+Manage your SharePoint Online/Microsoft Office 365 Migration with Analytics

-Migrating to SharePoint Online/Office 365 is made easier by leveraging analytics.
-Whether you’re in the planning stages of a migration, still in the process, or looking to improve your adoption levels after a migration – CardioLog Analytics provides intelligent insights for each step of the process.
+Migrating to SharePoint Online/Microsoft Office 365 is made easier by leveraging analytics.
+Whether you’re in the planning stages of a migration, still in the process, or looking to improve your adoption levels after a migration, CardioLog Analytics provides intelligent insights for each step of the process.
 Although a migration process may seem like a big undertaking, there are many ways you can take control of your organization’s migration process and use analytics to manage it as efficiently as possible.
-Analytics can help ease your Migration process by capturing critical data that can give you the insights you need to help you track and analyze each step of your SharePoint migration process.
+Analytics can help ease your migration process by capturing critical data that can give you the insights you need to track and analyze each step of your SharePoint migration process.

-Often times organization’s have a “feeling” of what’s going on in their portal, but they can’t back it up with the data they need to understand exactly what is happening in their portal.
-Organizations should ask themselves important questions like: Which content is most popular?
+Often times organizations have an idea of what’s going on in their portal, but they can’t back it up with the data they need to understand exactly what is happening in their portal.
+Organizations should ask themselves important questions like Which content is most popular?
 Can we identify which content is not being accessed or updated?
 What kind of content are users searching for specifically that we could leverage on a homepage?
-There may be valuable opportunities to optimize homepages by detecting the most popular content that is not currently linked, or least popular content that the organization wants users to have easy access to.
+There may be valuable opportunities to optimize homepages by detecting the most popular content that is not currently linked or less popular content that the organization wants users to access more often.